MahmoodFadhel352/Taskly-project-repo/README.md

 ## 📌 Core Concepts

 ### 👤 User Management
-- Users can **register, login, and manage their profile**.
+- Users can **register, login, and manage their projects**.
-- Roles:
-  - **Admin**: Full access to manage projects, tasks, and users.
-  - **Manager**: Can create projects and assign tasks.
-  - **Member**: Can view and update their own tasks.

 ### 📂 Projects
 - Each project has:
   - Title
   - Description
   - Deadline
-  - Assigned Team Members
 - Projects act as containers for tasks.

 ### 📝 Tasks
 - Each task belongs to a project and has:
   - Title & description
-  - Status: *To Do*, *In Progress*, *Completed*
+  - Status: *To Do or Pending*, *Completed*
-  - Assignee (a user)
-  - Due date

 ### 📅 Deadlines
-- Projects and tasks can have deadlines.
+- Projects have deadlines.
-- Tasks marked overdue will be highlighted for better visibility.

 ---